erossini/AdminLTEWithASPNETCore/README.md

     - [Twitter](https://www.puresourcecode.com/dotnet/net-core/external-providers-in-adminlte-project/#h-add-twitter-authentication)
 - [Integration with a mail server (such as Outlook.com) to send emails from the authentication process](https://www.puresourcecode.com/dotnet/net-core/integration-with-identity-in-adminlte-project#h-account-confirmation-and-password-recovery-in-asp-net-core)
 - [New View Components in AdminLTE project](https://www.puresourcecode.com/dotnet/net-core/new-view-components-in-adminlte-project/)
+- API controllers
+- Integration with Swagger functionalities and comment generation
+- Integration with Hangfire.io for background processes
+- Integration with SignalR

 If you have any question, please use the [PureSourceCode Forum](https://www.puresourcecode.com/forum/).